httpLucasReis/dev-manager-api-docker/README.md

 ```

   *  Enjoy my API
-  * To stop the containers rub
+  * To stop the containers run

  ```
   docker-compose down